-You can plug loads directly into the AC receptacle on the front panel of the PROwatt 1750.
-You can also connect the inverter to an existing AC circuit and then plug loads into the receptacles connected to that circuit.
+You can plug loads directly into the AC receptacle on the front panel of the PROwatt 3000.
+However, the receptacle's circuit breaker limits output power to 1700 watts (15 amps).
+To obtain maximum output power, you need to connect the inverter to an AC circuit and then plug loads into the receptacles connected to that circuit.